Skip to content ↓

 The class teacher will adapt the curriculum to help all children gain access to the learning.
 Ways in which this may be done are:

-• Differentiated / adapted tasks according to ability
+• Adapted tasks according to ability

 • Additional adult support